dudarev/speechdown/docs/README.md

 # SpeechDown

-SpeechDown is a command line tool designed to help you easily transcribe audio files and manage those transcriptions.
+SpeechDown is a command line tool that transcribes audio files and organizes the results into structured Markdown files.

 ## Features